anhinga/julia-notebooks/flux-may-2021/variation-3/README.md

 I made a first attempt to do the same run for the full 512x512 case, and I encountered 2 problems.

 The serious problem was that gradient computation was suddenly very slow (only a few of them per hour).
-This seems to contract the usual practice (based on the standard "backpropagation theorem"), that gradient computation is bounded by a time which the forward computation takes multiplied by a moderate constant.
+This seems to contradict the usual practice (based on the standard "backpropagation theorem"), that gradient computation is bounded by the time which the forward computation takes multiplied by a moderately sized constant.
 I am treating this as a bug (and a to-do item to look at the internal representation of the resulting gradient computations; fortunately, both Julia and Zygote are well-equipped for that).